gourlaysama/girouette/README.md

         This option overrides the corresponding value from the config.

+-L, --language <language>
+        Use this language for location names and weather descriptions.

+        This asks OpenWeather to provide location names and weather descriptions in the given language.

+        Possible values are any 2-letter language code supported by OpenWeather, like "jp" (Japanese), "en" (English), "uk" (Ukrainian) or "zh_cn" (Chinese Simpl.).

 -l, --location <location>
         Location to query (required if not set in config).